The Flyers and Blue Jackets were headed in two different directions at the trade deadline.

-Interestingly, Columbus made the big, bold moves you'd expect from a team in the Flyers' position at the deadline and the Flyers remained quiet after previously addressing their goaltending dilemma out of necessity.
+Interestingly, Columbus made the big, bold moves you'd expect from a team in the Flyers' position at the deadline and the Flyers remained quiet after they previously addressing their goaltending dilemma out of necessity.
 The Blue Jackets added Mark Letestu, Thomas Vanek and Ian Cole, and all three have solidified their lineup.

-Not big-name acquisitions but solid additions to an already established core.
+Not big name acquisitions but solid additions to an already established core.
 In turn, Columbus brings a five-game winning streak to South Broad.

 "We want to give our team the best possible chance to make the playoffs," Columbus GM Jarmo Kekalainen said after the deadline.
 "That's the goal.
 Adding the veterans we added will give us a better chance.
 We like our team right now."

-Jakub Voracek believes the Flyers' magic playoff number is 92 points, which would seem manageable, a number that requires just 11 points over the team's final 12 games.
+Jake Voracek believes the Flyers' magic playoff number is 92 points, which would seem manageable, a number that requires just 11 points over the team's final 12 games.

 "It's all in our heads - the schedule, the points, everything," Voracek said.
 "We know we have our destiny in our hands, and we just have to focus on ourselves.
 Obviously, it helps that we're playing Columbus tomorrow.
 We know what it is about them."

 "It's definitely the biggest game of the season, we know that," Giroux said.
 "Sometimes you just can't overthink it.
-You've got to go out there and play the game.
+You got to go out there and play the game.
 If you don't enjoy it, you're not going to play your best."

 Now longest tenured